 In 1979 the Supreme Court of Canada ruled that pregnancy discrimination was not gender discrimination.
 It took a decade for the Court to correct this position.
 However, maternity leave firings and pregnancy discrimination persist in Canadian workplaces.

 Her practice focuses on the challenges that women and parents face in the workplace.
-Sarah regularly represents women who have been fired or demoted during or after a maternity leave/parental leave, who have been sexually harassed or faced other gender-based discrimination on the job, including unequal pay, the denial of promotion opportunities or conflicts related to childcare issues (i.e. family or parental status accommodation).
+Molyneaux regularly represents women who have been fired or demoted during or after a maternity leave/parental leave, who have been sexually harassed, or faced other gender-based discrimination on the job, including unequal pay, the denial of promotion opportunities or conflicts related to childcare issues (i.e. family or parental status accommodation).

-In addition to her advocacy on behalf of workers, Sarah advises progressive employers who want to provide a safe, inclusive and fair working environment.
-In this capacity, she talks to employers about options such as: fair wages, flexible scheduling, affirmative action and anti-discrimination policies.
+In addition to her advocacy on behalf of workers, Molyneaux advises progressive employers who want to provide a safe, inclusive and fair working environment.
+In this capacity, she talks to employers about options such as: fair wages, flexible scheduling, affirmative action, and anti-discrimination policies.

 Co-Chair - Current Issues in Labour Law